elorie-bernard-lacroix/ESC190_CourseNotes/README.md

 Used to store the address of variables (convention: p_a)
 * `&`: gets address of a variable
 * `*[variable type it is pointer to]`: pointer type, depending on variable type it points to
+* we can initialize pointers with the malloc function or using the address of a preexisting variable
 ```C
 int a = 42;
 int* p_a = &a; // & is the "address-of" operator